ga4gh-discovery/ga4gh-case-discovery/result_structure/README.md

   * any GA4GH patient data model

 * Questions:
-  * Do we want to be able to return arbitrary collection components, for example _mme_ was requested but we only return _exists_?
+  * Do we want to be able to return arbitrary collection components, for example _mme_ was requested but we only support _exists_?
   * Do we want to require support for a minimal list of components?
-  * What is the process for adding components?
+  * What is the process for defining new component/record types?
-  * Do we want to support defined sets components for certain communities (MME)?
+  * Do we want to support defined sets of components/records for certain communities (MME)?
-  * Do we allow custom components?
+  * Do we allow _private_ components?
-  * Do we represent scoring/relevancy?
+  * Do we represent scoring?